 External recorders are extremely versatile bits of kit to have in your filmmaking locker, and the Shogun Inferno is high up there when it comes to widespread adoption.
 It revolves around a 7in, 1500nit screen, which means it’s easily viewed during daylight and capable of showing HDR video – something the little screen on the back of your camera simply cannot contend with.
 If your camera is restricted to compressed 8bit 4:2:0 recording, outputting and recording on the Inferno is going to get you back up to glorious 10bit 4:2:2 – four times the amount of colour information per RGB channel.
 Depending on what your camera is, you can currently go up to recording in 12bit CinemaDNG.
 Truth be told, this recorder will most likely outlive your camera body.

-6. Sachtler Flowtech 75 Carbon Fibre Tripod
+6. Sachtler Flowtech 75 MS Carbon Fibre Tripod

-Tripods don’t tend to change that much.
+Video tripods (opens in new tab)don’t tend to change that much.
 Sure, new models might be slightly lighter or stronger than their predecessors, but it’s rarely something that’s technologically groundbreaking.
 Cue the Sachtler Flowtech 75 carbon fibre tripod, saving our future filmmakers from the dreaded backache we all currently seem to face.
 This set of sticks has been dubbed “the world’s fastest tripod legs,” thanks to a rapid deployment system where all three legs extend simultaneously.
 Locking mechanisms at the very top of the tripod save your back, while the carbon fibre design means it’s lightweight but strong enough to have an impressive payload of up to 20kg.

-7. Rhino Essential Slider Bundle
+7. Rhino Essentials Slider Bundle

 There are so many sliders out there, but when it comes to quality and versatility, the Rhino slider really is the option that springs to mind.
 This entry-level bundle comes with 24in rails, but those who find they need to travel further can swap in 42in rails (available separately).
 The Rhino Motion, which allows you to program precise and accurate motion-controlled movements from one end to the other, is also included in this bundle.
 It’s built-in battery is good to go for up to seven hours, which makes it suitable for most shooting days, although you can top it up by connecting a power source to the USB connection if you need to.
-For more complex moves, the Rhino Arc (available at an additional cost) allows precise panning controls too.

-8. SLR Magic 82mm Variable ND Filter
+8. SLR Magic Variable ND Filter

 To get a shot with a shallow depth of field, perhaps in a bid to aid your storytelling by focusing the viewer’s attention on something in the frame, you need to open up your aperture.
 ND filters allow you to do so without altering the ISO or shutter speed to compensate for overexposure.
 The SLR Magic variable ND filter reduces light by 1.3 to 6 stops, and unlike some rival filters, has hard stops at either end of filtration, which makes life easier when shooting ‘run-n-gun’ style.
 Opting for the largest size of 82mm means that you shouldn’t need to buy any others when you change lenses – instead, just purchase cheap and cost-effective step-up rings for use with smaller diameter lenses.
 One ND filter to rule them all!